 This scooter has the capability to reach a top speed of 50 km/h and a range of 40 km per charge.
-Its range is one of the things that sets the Raine One apart from other scooters available, with many competitors only offering 10-15 km on a single charge.
+Its range is one of the things that sets the Raine One apart, with many competitors only offering 10-15 km on a single charge.
 That means you’ll be able to travel further, making it the perfect 'last mile' solution.

 The Raine One is also easily foldable so you won’t be blocking corridors on public transport.
-When you’re at work you can fold it up and lean it against the wall or lie it on the floor out of harm’s way.
+When you’re at work you can fold it up and lean it against the wall or keep it under your desk out of harm’s way.

 Uphill trips made easier with Raine